hari-sikchi/OpenCV-Workshop/README.md

-10.After all this work, let’s give our OpenCV 3.0 install a test drive!
+10. After all this work, let’s give our OpenCV 3.0 install a test drive!
 	Open a new file ,name it test_akaze.py , and insert the following code: